 - Certain authorized export transactions including agricultural and medical products, and tools, equipment and construction supplies for private use

 - Official business of the US government, foreign governments, and certain intergovernmental organizations

 If your travel falls within one of these categories you are automatically authorized to visit Cuba legally without having to apply for a license.
 There is no paperwork involved.
 You simply arrange travel and go to the island.

-US visitors are required to engage in full time itinerary activities related to the above categories of travel.
+US visitors are required to engage in a full time itinerary of activities related to the above categories of travel.